 BACKGROUND AND EDUCATION

-AWARDS, GRANTS AND AFFILIATIONS
+AWARDS, AFFILIATIONS and COLLABORATIONS:

-INFLUENCES AND THOUGHTS ON MUSIC
+INFLUENCES AND THOUGHTS ON MUSIC:

-I´m especially interested in music as deep language, in exploring the synesthetic properties of music, and in future to find ways to revive music as ritual.
-While I work quite a bit in the "art music" genre, in general I am anti-intellectualism in art, - the irrational is a much more potent source of creativity, and is the deepest and quickest route to touching or transforming people I think.
-Regarding the irrational and the ability of music to summon all of its manifestations, I still would rate Frederico Garcia Lorca´s "theory and play of the duende" essay as an amazing and non-exhaustible source of inspirations.
+In the future, I’m interested in finding ways in the future to revive music as instructive ritual.
+While I work quite a bit in the ‘art music’ genre, I remain anti elitist and anti-intellectualism in art, the irrational is the great well spring of creativity, and is usually the quickest and deepest route to touching or changing people.
+Regarding the irrational and the ability of music to summon all of its manifestations, I would still rate Frederico Garcia Lorca’s ‘theory and play of the duende’ essay as an amazing and non-exhaustible source of inspirations.